• Share this on:

 What are the mandatory requirements?

 To export canned beans to Europe, exporters must meet strict food safety standards and requirements.
 Canned beans are covered by the General Food Law, which governs food safety in the European Union (EU).
 This law focuses on food safety and traceability.
 Noncompliance may result in temporary import restrictions or tougher inspections.
-Suppliers must follow the principles of the Hazard Analysis and Critical Control Points (HACCP).
+Suppliers must follow the principles of Hazard Analysis and Critical Control Points (HACCP).

 Contaminant control in canned beans